nasa-fornax/fornax-documentation/README.md

   * How to upload data into the Fornax Science Console?
     * The uparrow in the upper left allows you to upload data
     * if it is a large amount of data, consider creating a zip or tar archive first
-    * You can also from within your Jupyter Lab use the shell to 'scp' or 'git pull' from external sites that are publicly visible.
+    * From within Jupyter Lab, you can also use the shell to 'scp' or 'git pull' from external sites that are publicly visible.
     * What are our storage limits for uploaded data?
     * How will I know if I run into a storage limit?
   *  How to download data from the plaltform to my local machine?